devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

     </details>

-4. Go to the CloudFormation console and view the outputs tab of the CloudFormation stack named *esslab* you just built.
+4. Go to the CloudFormation console and view the outputs tab of the CloudFormation stack named *esslab* you built earlier.

 5. Click on the URL next to SecOperatorRoleURL.
 A new browser tab window will appear showing information similar to the image below.